 The Department of Defense (DoD) also has a substantial responsibility with many who have been exposed throughout the Global War on Terror (GWOT), are still on active duty today, and will one day transition from service.
-Nearly 200,0001 service members leave the military each year and they and their families need to know the benefits they have earned and how to get enrolled in the VA to obtain them.2 Many service members in the Reserve and Guard component are eligible now for VA care and also need immediate outreach by DoD and the VA.
+Nearly 200,000 service members leave the military each year and they and their families need to know the benefits they have earned and how to get enrolled in the VA to obtain them.
+Many service members in the Reserve and Guard component are eligible now for VA care and also need immediate outreach by DoD and the VA.

-Since passage, there has been an astounding 1,015,937 processed PACT Act Claims, with 764,4433 claims approved.
-Additionally, there have been several expansions to include other ailments not included in what originally passed in Congress.
-IAVA applauds VA for their implementation efforts and urges them to continue researching ailments that could be connected to burn pits and other toxic exposure
+Since passage, there has been an astounding 2,061,712 processed PACT Act Claims, with 1,533,3093 claims approved.
+Additionally, there have been several administrative actions taken to include other ailments not included in what originally passed in Congress.
+IAVA applauds the work of VA to meet the moment following the PACT Act's passage and urges current leadership to continue researching ailments that could be connected to burn pits and other toxic exposure https://department.va.gov/pactdata/